3rd Battalion, Royal Australian Regiment: East Timor, 1999–2008

 3 RAR played a key role in the Australian-led International Force for East Timor (INTERFET) in 1999.
-The Battalion arrived in Dili by sea aboard HMAS Jervis Bay and HMAS Tobruk on 21 September and was initially responsible for the city centre, before later securing the western border area in Maliana and Bobonaro.
-The Battalion later deployed to the enclave of Oecussi where, in early 2000, it encountered the greatest level of pro-Indonesian Militia activity it had seen since the previous year.
+The battalion arrived in Dili by sea aboard and on 21 September and was initially responsible for the city centre, before later securing the western border area in Maliana and Bobonaro.
+The battalion later deployed to the enclave of Oecussi where, in early 2000, it encountered the greatest level of pro-Indonesian Militia activity it had seen since the previous year.
 3 RAR returned to Australia in February 2000 with some individuals extending their tour in support of 5/7 RAR.
 It served a second six-month tour of East Timor in 2002 under United Nations Mission of Support to East Timor.
 In 2020 the battalion was awarded the Theatre Honour East Timor 1999-2003.

 In May 2006, the 3 RAR Battalion Group was deployed to restore order to East Timor as part of Operation Astute.
 An online company group was deployed at short notice in February 2007 for four months and replaced by a second company group in June 2007 for seven weeks.
 3 RAR deployed again to East Timor in 2008 as the Timor Leste Battle Group (TLBG), undertaking operations to apprehend the rebels that attempted to assassinate President José Ramos-Horta.